Skip to main content

 Keep Your Peristomal Skin Clean

-Above all, the best way to prevent infection and irritation is to make sure your skin is staying clean and protected.
-Maintaining proper hygiene is of the utmost importance of your entire ostomy routine.
+Above all, the best way to prevent infection and irritation is to keep your skin clean and protected.
+Maintaining proper hygiene is of the utmost importance to your entire ostomy routine.

 Get the full tips for cleaning below in the next section.